Rouvy and Zwift are designed to keep your indoor riding interesting, while enabling you to get as hard a workout as you want or need.

 Connectivity and computer hardware

-Both Rouvy and Zwift require an internet connection to link you to their routes and connect you up to other riders.
+Both Rouvy and Zwift require an internet connection to link you to their routes and connect you with other riders.

 You’ll need something to run the apps on and an indoor trainer – for both Rouvy and Zwift, a smart trainer or smart bike will give you the best experience.